by Alice Woodrome

 The garden has taught me that sometimes its best to give up certain cherished ideas.
 Some things don't grow well here.
 When I let the garden lead, I'm a better gardener.
 It doesn't do any good to try to make my garden something it is not.
 It is not a Michigan garden or a Portland garden.
 It is an Oklahoma garden and it knows it and will not yield to my demands.

 Which brings me to the lesson of today: control.
 I don't have it – never did even when I thought this was "my" garden.
 Yes, I can introduce new plants and shape the garden in some ways, but it has a will of its own, as does my child.
-They both are also subject to forces that I have no control over.
+Both are subject to forces that I have no control over.
 I'm not even a "steward," because that implies more power than I have.
 I'm a caregiver.
 I tend to the garden's needs and enjoy its gifts when they come.
 And when my garden is in sad shape, I keep tending it.
 I water it, I keep the weeds from strangling it, and I keep a compost pile going to improve the soil because I know that this is just one season.
 The dry brown leaves of August do not tell the whole story.
 Life awaits in the roots and in the seeds that are ripening on the withered vines.
 My garden will bloom again.
 Life is like that.